 What is the PDSA Cycle?

 The PDSA cycle most broadly used today is a structured approach to improvement with four steps.
-It is a scientific, iterative approach to problem-solving that involves testing solutions, measuring results, and implementing positive change.
+It is a scientific, iterative approach to problem-solving that involves testing solutions, measuring results, and implementing positive change when a test of change works out well by our judgement.

 Plan: During the planning step, the team determines what will be accomplished and outlines the current situation.
-They set the benchmarks for improvement and discuss potential solutions.
+They set the benchmarks for improvement and discuss potential solutions to be tested.

 Do: Once there's a hypothesis about potential changes that will lead to measurable improvement, testing can begin.
-Proces changes are introduced, and the results are observed objectively.
+Process changes are introduced, and the results are observed objectively, using data when we can.

 Study: During this phase, the results of the experimental improvement are collected and compared against the expected results.
 The data gathered is analyzed to determine if a measurable improvement was achieved and if it is in line with the expectations defined in the planning phase.

-Act (Adjust): If the study confirms that an improvement that meets expectations has been achieved, the changed process becomes the baseline for the procedure.
+Act (Adjust): If the study confirms that an improvement that meets expectations has been achieved, the changed process becomes the baseline for future improvement cycles.
 The team updates Standard Work documents and performance expectations.

 The PDSA cycle (sometimes called the Lean PDSA cycle) is intended to be repeated as often as necessary as processes move ever closer to perfection.